XinFinOrg/xdc-subnet-docs/docs/deployment/1_launch_subnet.md

 - Several host machines (>=3)

 ## Step 1: Host your bootnode
-A bootnode is a specialized type of node in the XDC network that helps new nodes join the network.
-It acts as a starting point for new nodes by providing them with a list of active peers and their IP addresses.
-Bootnodes facilitate the growth and connectivity of the network, allowing new nodes to find and connect with other nodes.
-They serve as a decentralized discovery mechanism, enabling new nodes to establish direct connections and participate in the XDC or its subnet network.
-Bootnodes do not have any special privileges and are primarily responsible for network discovery rather than block validation or transaction processing.
+A subnet bootnode is a special node needed for the initialization and growth of the P2P network in a subnet.
+It does this by providing new nodes a list of active peers and their IP addresses.
+Bootnodes do not have any special privileges.
+They are responsible for network discovery rather than block validation or transaction processing.

 1. Vist [https://github.com/XinFinOrg/XinFin-Node](https://github.com/XinFinOrg/XinFin-Node) and clone the code. i.e `git clone https://github.com/XinFinOrg/XinFin-Node`
 2. Check the `subnet` directory. i.e `cd subnet`